 One critical aspect of a scale is its root note.
 The root note is the starting note and note which all the other scale notes gravitate toward.
-I like to call the root note "home base".
+I like to call the root "home base".
 Most other notes seem to want to resolve to it and it's the tonic center for the scale.
 Many times I know instantly the key of a given song or progression by just listening for what sounds like home base.
 What are all the chords or notes pulling toward?
 The root is very significant and we will be discussing it often throughout these lessons.

 When learning scales, always make mental notes as to where the root notes are in that scale.
-In every scale that I diagram out, I always illustrate the root notes with black filled in ovals.
-It's critical to know your root note locations as many licks will resolve to that root note.
+In every scale that I diagram out I always illustrate the root notes with black filled in ovals.
+It's critical to know your root note locations.